Join us June 10th at the Castner- Compton Cemetery workday. Meet at VVH to carpool.

 Around this time, The Army Corp of Engineers worked on former pasture land to the south between the house and the river to create the Finderne Wetland Mitigation Project.
 Native grasses, trees, and flowers were planted.
 It now contains hiking trails and several fields for sports, and is considered a great site for birdwatching.
 The Historical Society sponsors walking tours through the area periodically.

-In 2016, the grandson of one of the Society's trustees, created two museum rooms in the oldest section of the house for his Eagle Scout project.
+In 2016, for his Eagle Scout project, the grandson of one of the Society's trustees created two museum rooms in the oldest section of the house .
 One room currently displays hand tools; the other Indigenous People's stone artifacts.
-In 2020, his brother conducted another Eagle Scout Project to restore the shed on the east end of the house.
+In 2020, his brother conducted another Eagle Scout Project to restore the shed porch on the east end of the house.
 The 20th century "shed" was deconstructed, a slate floor was laid over the concrete patio, and cedar shakes replaced the asphalt shingles, among other things.

 With help from the Native Plant Society of NJ, Society members removed 70 year old bushes and put in a garden of native plants on the west end of the house.
 Work in the yard kept the Society active during the COVID pandemic shutdown.